ezsystems/commerce-documentation/docs/cookbook/silver.module.md

 </tr>
 <tr>
 <td>Parameters</td>
-<td>An optional matrix of key-value parameters (list of hashes) which is directed to the target controller.
-Keep in mind, that only string key-value pairs are possible.</td>
+<td>Optional parameters (list of hashes) which is directed to the target controller.
+Keep in mind, that only string key-value pairs are possible.
+The key value pairs are separated by a ";"</td>
 <td>
 <table>
 <thead>